 The school counselor is available to assist students with a wide range of personal, social, and family concerns, including emotional or mental health issues and substance abuse.
-A student who wishes to meet with the school counselor should report to the front office to see if the counselor is available.
+A student who wishes to meet with the school counselor should contact the front office or the counselor and set up a time to meet as available.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.